spryker/spryker-docs/docs/scos/dev/guidelines/testing-guidelines/available-test-helpers.md

 #### SearchHelper

 When you have this helper, an in-memory search adapter is automatically used instead of the ones defined on the project side.
-This lets you work with [Search](https://github.com/spryker/search) in a synchronous way—for example, when using together with the [Publish and Synchronization tests](/docs/scos/dev/guidelines/testing-guidelines/publish-and-synchronization-testing.html).
+This lets you synchronously work with [Search](https://github.com/spryker/search)—for example, when using it together with the [Publish and Synchronization tests](/docs/scos/dev/guidelines/testing-guidelines/publish-and-synchronization-testing.html).

 {% info_block infoBox %}

-To use `SearchClient` with the in-memory search you can either use the `SearchHelper::getClient()` method or `$locator->search()->client()`.
+To use `SearchClient` with the in-memory search, you can either use the `SearchHelper::getClient()` method or `$locator->search()->client()`.

 {% endinfo_block %}